NuSpaceSim/nupyprop/README.md

 5. -m or --material: material used in electromagnetic energy loss; not used in main program, only used for running energy_loss.py individually.
 Default is rock.

-6. -x or --xc: neutrino/anti-neutrino cross-section model used.
+6. -x or --xc_model: neutrino/anti-neutrino cross-section model used.
 For a list of model names, see lookup_tables.h5/Neutrino_Cross_Sections.
 Default is ncteq15.

 7. -p or --pn_model: photonuclear energy loss model used.
 For now, can be either bb (Bezrukov-Bugaev) or allm (Abramowicz, Levin, Levy, Maor).
 Default is allm.